Create Modal

 name

-defined, indicating it's linked to another table. - The field
+, indicating it’s linked to another table. - The field

 age